bagrinsergiu/BitBlox-KB/publishing/third-party-domains/easydns/index.rst

 		|bitblox-click-3-rd-party-domain|

-10. In the **Domain Name** box enter the full domain name you want to link, and then click **Connect Domain** button
+10. In the **Domain Name** box enter the full domain name you want to link (ex: ``promo.mylandingpage.com``), and then click **Connect Domain** button

     .. class:: screenshot

 		|bitblox-subdomain-click-connect-domain|

-11. After you connect your domain, a new panel will open with the records you need to enter in your provider account so your domain connects to BitBlox.
+11. After you've claimed your domain, a new panel will be opened with the records from your provider domain account (it can take upt o 48 hours for changes to take effect)

     .. class:: screenshot

 		|bitblox-subdomain-dns-settings|

-12. After changing the records in your domain provider, return to BitBlox **Domain List** and click **Refresh** button.
-If your records are enetered correctly, the **Current Data** will be in green color
+12. If your records are entered correctly, the **Current Data** will be green

     .. note::